iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

     - name: Gaussian conditional probability paths
     - name: Generalized Flow-Based Models
   - name: Empirical Results
+  - name: Application of Flow Matching in Simulation-based Inference
+    subsections:
+    - name: Superficial Introduction to Simulation-based Inference
+    - name: Flow Matching for Simulation-based Inference
+  - name: A Personal Note

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.